- Inadequate food intake

 Dependent on the type of eating disorder, your treatment history, and treatment preferences, we will work with you to develop an individualized, empirically-based treatment plan.
 Most treatments are best performed with the support of a professional team that includes a dietician, physician, and psychiatrist.
 We will work closely with you to help you develop an effective treatment team.

 Your first step is to participate in a comprehensive eating disorder assessment that identifies what level of care is needed and what type of treatment would be best suited for your individual needs.

 No one deserves to suffer from an eating disorder, please call us now to begin working towards recovery.

-The first time you come to therapy is scary!
+Your first time in therapy can be intimidating.
 We do our best to make sure you feel as comfortable as possible.
-In your first session we will spend two hours asking you lots of questions about your eating, anxiety, mood, and history.
+In your first session we will ask you lots of questions about your eating, anxiety, mood, and history.
 We ask these questions so that we can develop a personalized treatment plan that is best for you.

 We ask each of our clients to get lab work done prior to their first session or right after their first session.
 Eating disorders can impact your physical body and we need to make sure that you are physically okay to undergo treatment.
 Lab work helps us understand what is going on with your body, as well as your mind.

 After you complete the eating disorder assessment we will give you treatment recommendations.
 If we recommend outpatient or intensive outpatient care we put together a comprehensive treatment plan based on evidence and personalized to your unique needs.
 We will mostly likely recommend that you work with a therapist, dietician (either at our center or in the community), and psychiatrist (either at our center or in the community).
 Team-based approaches to eating disorder treatment have been shown to outperform any other type of eating disorder treatment and we strive to create a team that you can work well with and lead you to recovery.